Miscarriage After Seeing a Heartbeat: What the Research Says

 An embryo that has developed a functional heart has cleared a critical developmental checkpoint.
 It has undergone gastrulation, begun cardiovascular development, and established a circulatory system.
 While chromosomal abnormalities can still result in loss after cardiac activity begins, they do so at a much lower rate than before.

-This is why the heartbeat functions as a biological filter: pregnancies that reach cardiac development have, on average, significantly better chromosomal integrity than the broader population of pregnancies at conception.
+This is why the heartbeat functions as a biological filter: pregnancies that reach cardiac development have, on average, far better chromosomal integrity than the broader population of pregnancies at conception.

 Age Still Matters After Heartbeat